 This program is intended for professionals in a variety industries and job functions who are looking to help their organization leverage the massive amounts of diverse data they collect and develop self-improving systems that improve their organizations ability to compete in the global market place.
 Specific job titles that would benefit from this program include: Marketing, Sales, Business Analysts, Data Engineers, Data Analysts, Computer Scientists, Database Administrators, Researchers, Statisticians, and those professionals looking to broaden their skills in this high-demand field while leveraging their unique domain expertise.

-Occupational summary for computer and information research scientists in the United States.
+Occupational summary for computer and information research scientists.